np-guard/vpc-network-config-analyzer/vpcanalyzer_report.md

 * **`vpcanalyzer report endpoints`** - Each output line is of the form: `src => dst : connection` , where each of `src` and `dst` is either a VPC endpoint (instance network interface) or an external CIDR, and `connection` is the set of allowed protocols and their relevant connection attributes (e.g., allowed source ports and/or destination ports for TCP/UDP).
 * **`vpcanalyzer report subnets`** - Each output line is of the form: `src => dst : connection` , where each of `src` and `dst` is either a VPC subnet or an external CIDR, and `connection` is as explained for `vpcanalyzer report endpoints`.
 * **`vpcanalyzer report single-subnet`** - The output consists of sections; one section per subnet (section header is the subnet's CIDR block).
 Each section consists of two sub-sections: `ingressConnectivity` and `egressConnectivity`.
 These sections detail the allowed connectivity to/from the subnet, as configured by the subnet's NACL resource.
+* **`vpcanalyzer report routing`** - The output is the expected routing path between given source and destination endpoints, considering only VPC routing resources.

 ### Options